 Revenue Forecasts: On average, analysts predict $229.6 million in revenue this quarter.
 That would represent a rise of 0.3% from the year-ago quarter.

 Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.29 per share.
 Estimates range from $0.27 to $0.32.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 90.6% granting it an "outperform" rating.
-The community at large agrees with the All-Stars with 81.9% giving it a rating of "outperform."
-Fools are gung-ho about Duke Realty, though the message boards have been quiet lately with only 90 posts in the past 30 days.
-Despite the majority sentiment in favor of Duke Realty, the stock has a middling CAPS rating of three out of five stars that is about on par with the Fool community assessment.
+CAPS All-Stars are solidly backing the stock with 89.9% granting it an "outperform" rating.
+The community at large concurs with the All-Stars with 82.6% assigning it a rating of "outperform."
+Fools are bullish on Duke Realty, though the message boards have been quiet lately with only 91 posts in the past 30 days.
+Duke Realty has a bullish CAPS rating of four out of five stars that is about on par with the Fool community assessment.

 For all our Duke Realty-specific analysis, including earnings and beyond, add Duke Realty to My Watchlist.

 At the time thisarticle was published Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.